 No need for alarm!
-There are plenty of non-threatening reasons that your cat might be yowling endlessly in your ear.
+There are plenty of non-threatening reasons that your cat might be meowing or yowling endlessly in your ear.
 That doesn’t mean that your cat is seriously ill, but take a deep breath and think about it before you rush them to the emergency vet.

 Humans have derived particular words for the emotional state of prolonged hunger in the modern world, like ‘hangry,’ and cats are not immune to these feelings.
-You might not have missed a meal yet, but that doesn’t mean your cat hasn’t noticed that her bowl is empty and taken exception to it nonetheless.
+You might not have missed a meal yet, but that doesn’t mean your cat hasn’t noticed that their bowl is empty and taken exception to it nonetheless.

 Not all cats will vocalize their greetings, but some do.
 Some breeds, like the Siamese, are particularly talkative and seem to have conversations with their owners.
 Your cat may just be telling you about her day, and it would probably mean a lot to her if you listened to her story about that pesky bird that keeps taunting her outside the window!
 But they may also be requesting to go out or come back in, and if you are not very attentive, yowling may be the only way to let you know.
 Cats are not shy about how they feel and want you to know.

 Getting a little scary now; sometimes cats verbalize when they’re stressed out.
 Have you recently moved?
 Started a new job?
 Bought a new pillow?
 Cats don’t like change, and they may begin to get stressed out when faced with unavoidable modifications.

-Sometimes a cat does vocalize for health reasons, so it’s important to consider whether or not they have any signs of health problems that you should be on the lookout for.
+Oftentimes, a cat does vocalize for health reasons, so it’s important to consider whether or not they have any signs of health problems that you should be on the lookout for.

 Many cats start to vocalize more as they age.
 Much like people, they want to complain and tell you about “when they were your age,” but all we seem to hear is “meow meow meow!”
-If your cat is getting older, it might be a good idea to get them an extra check-up nonetheless, but some cats just want to complain in their old age, and we should allow them to spend their golden years as they please.
+But really, cognitive decline, confusion, and even dementia can be present in our older felines.

-7. Overactive Thyroid
+8. Overactive Thyroid

 An overactive thyroid gland has been correlated to excessive vocalization in some cats and is often related to changes in blood pressure.
 The thyroid gland is near the larynx, and in some cats, there is an obvious lump in that area of the neck.
 So, owners may notice an increase in vocalization or a change in the sound of their cat’s meow.

-8. Kidney Disease
+11. Kidney Disease

-Yowling is a normal part of cat living that can have many different causes, some concerning and others benign.
+Yowling in cats can have many different causes, some concerning and others benign.
 The most crucial part of understanding whether it’s a problem is your cat’s previous behavior.
-Have they always been chatty and demanding and loved the sound of her voice from the first time she heard it?
-Probably nothing to worry about then.
+Have they always been chatty and demanding and loved the sound of their voice from the first time they heard it?
+Then it’s probably nothing to worry about then.
 But if your cat is uncharacteristically noisy, distressed, or has any other signs of disease we discussed, it’s crucial to get them to the vet promptly so that they can assess their health and determine the next steps!